Increased nutrient needs

 Excess weight gain is associated with increased risk of maternal hypertension, gestational diabetes, postpartum haemorrhage, caesarean section and a large for gestational age (LGA) infant who weighs more than 4000gm.
 Insufficient weight gain has been shown to result in an increased risk of delivering small for gestational age infants(4).

-Protein needs increase during the 2nd and 3rd trimesters of pregnancy but this increased need is easily meet by current dietary patterns.
+Protein needs increase during the 2nd and 3rd trimesters of pregnancy.
+These increased needs are easily met by current dietary patterns.
+Dietary sources of protein include cereals and lean meats and alternatives.
 Protein supplements are not recommended during pregnancy.

 Fatty acid requirements

 Essential fatty acids are required by the developing foetus for optimal growth, especially for the development of the brain, nervous system and eyes.
 Good sources of essential fatty acids include oily fish (e.g. salmon, tuna and mackerel), eggs, lean meat, nuts and seeds and their associated oils.
-The NRVs recommend an Adequate Intake (AI) of long chain essential fatty acids of 90mg/day for an adult woman (85mg/day for a teenage woman 14-18 years) and this increases to 115mg/day during pregnancy (110mg/day for a teenage woman) to account for the extra needs of the developing foetus.
 These recommendations have been established based on median population intakes within Australia.

-Due to the changes within the gastrointestinal tract and water reabsorption in the kidneys, pregnant women can experience increased difficulty passing a bowel motion and constipation.
+Due to the changes within the gastrointestinal tract and increased water reabsorption in the kidneys, pregnant women can experience increased difficulty passing a bowel motion and constipation.
 As a result, increased fibre intake is recommended during pregnancy.
-For adult women, the recommended increase is from 25gm/day to 28gm/day during pregnancy, and for women aged 14-18years, the increase should be from 22gm/day to 25gm/day.
 Vegetables, wholegrains, beans, legumes and fruit are good sources of dietary fibre and following a dietary pattern recommended in the Australian Dietary Guidelines will help pregnant women meet this increased need.